 - 70° C to 80° C: This is hotter than you want to run unless you’re pushing an overclock.
 If you’re not, definitely check to make sure your fans are working and there aren’t dust bunnies clogging up your system’s airflow.

 - 80° C to 90° C: Now we’re getting too hot for long-term comfort.
 Check your hardware for broken fans or dust build-up, and if you’re overclocking, dial back your settings—especially the voltage if you’ve tweaked it.
 One notable exception: We sometimes see more powerful laptop processors hit the low 80s during gaming sessions when plugged in, at which point they start throttling back performance.
 This is expected, but if temperatures cross 85° C, be concerned.

 If you’re regularly encountering high CPU temperatures, there are some steps you can take to try and fix the issue.

 First, clean out your PC.
 High CPU temperatures are often caused by years of dust and grime built up inside a PC, clogging fans and crucial air pathways.
-Local hardware stores usually charge outrageous prices for canned air, but you can pick up a bottle for about $7 on Amazon, or four for $18.
+Local hardware stores usually charge outrageous prices for canned air, but you can pick up a bottle for about $8 on Amazon.
 PCWorld’s guide on how to clean your PC can walk you through the process.
 While you’re at it, check to make sure that all your fans are working correctly, and that none of the vents in your PC are blocked.